kristiansagi/kristiansagi.com/content/contact/_index.md

 ---

-## Additional contact options
+## Other contact options

-If you prefer a professional network introduction or collaboration request, feel free to connect via [LinkedIn](https://www.linkedin.com/in/kristiansagi/).
+Prefer a professional introduction or collaboration request?
+You’re welcome to connect on [LinkedIn](https://www.linkedin.com/in/kristiansagi/).